Bounteous-Inc/bounteous-aem-commons/on-deploy-scripts-framework/README.md

 requesting a build for your version of AEM.
 Or, feel free to build the project from sources, changing the dependencies as appropriate.

-1. Download the XXX package
+1. Download the `on-deploy-scripts-framework.ui-1.0.0.zip` package under the `releases/aem62` folder
 1. Upload the packages to AEM author via CRX package manager and install
 1. Upload the packages to AEM publish via CRX package manager and install